Petroleo Brasileiro S.A. - Petrobras (PBR) Shares Down Despite Recent Market Volatility

 PBR’s Market Performance

-The stock of Petroleo Brasileiro S.A. – Petrobras (PBR) has seen a -2.51% decrease in the past week, with a -2.86% drop in the past month, and a -1.81% fall in the past quarter.
-The volatility ratio for the week is 3.80%, and the volatility levels for the past 30 days are at 3.41% for PBR.
-The simple moving average for the last 20 days is -4.00% for PBR stock, with a simple moving average of -10.64% for the last 200 days.
+PBR’s stock has seen a -10.33% decrease for the week, with a -14.88% drop in the past month and a -2.37% fall in the past quarter.
+The volatility ratio for the week is 4.46%, and the volatility levels for the past 30 days are at 3.70% for Petroleo Brasileiro S.A. – Petrobras The simple moving average for the last 20 days is -10.93% for PBR stock, with a simple moving average of -18.14% for the last 200 days.

 Analysts’ Opinion of PBR